Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Bilaterally Slimmable Transformer (BST)

-\textbf{Submodel Complexity Analysis:} Given a reference MCAN (or UNITER) model of width $D$ and depth $L$, its model size and FLOPs are both proportional to $O(D^2L)$ approximately.
-This indicates the computational cost of the smallest submodel $a({1}/{4}D$,${1}/{6}L)$ is up to 96$\times$ smaller than the reference model.
+\textbf{Submodel Complexity Analysis.} Given a reference MCAN (UNITER or CLIP-ViL) model of width $D$ and depth $L$, its model size and FLOPs are both approximately proportional to $O(D^2L)$ .
+This indicates that the computational cost of the smallest submodel $a({1}/{4}D$,${1}/{6}L)$ can be up to 96$\times$ smaller than that of the reference model.
 In practice, the scaling ratio between the submodels and the reference model is not that large.
-As shown in Fig. \ref{fig:dst_vqa}, the slimming strategies are only performed in the backbone while the embedders and the classifier are not involved.
-Their existence, especially the question embedder, introduces an inescapable cost to all the slimmed submodels, limiting the computational overhead of the small submodels.
-More detailed results are shown and analyzed in the experimental section.
+As shown in Fig. \ref{fig:bst_vqa}, the slimming strategies are only performed in the backbone while the embedders and the classifier are not involved.
+Their existence introduces an inescapable cost for all the slimmed submodels, limiting the computational overhead of the small submodels.
+More detailed results are given and analyzed in section \ref{sec:exp}.